 Our next stop was the El Dorado Gold Mine, however, we stopped on the way to view the Trans-Alaskan Pipeline.
 Upon arrival at El Dorado, we boarded the Tanana Valley Railroad, an opensided, narrow-gauge train to ride through a permafrost tunnel and then get a walking tour of the mining camp to learn about the history of gold mining in Alaska.
 The highlight of the tour was, without a doubt learning to pan for gold.
 It's hokey, but it's good fun.
 Everyone gets enough gold dust to fill a locket - which can conveniently be purchased in the gift shop prior to leaving.

 The next morning we began our journey home with an early flight from Fairbanks to Anchorage, followed by a flight to Vancouver.
 We stayed overnight at the Fairmont Vancouver Airport before flying home to Toronto the following morning.
 Our soundproofed room had a view of a runway and we were able to see planes taking off and landing.
 The girls were thrilled with the luxurious room at the Fairmont as the accommodations in the previous number of days had been quite a bit more rustic.
+(Check current rates and reviews for the Fairmont Vancouver Airport on TripAdvisor)

 Alaska is a trip of a lifetime for many people and has, accordingly, become one of the most popular cruise destinations in the world with approximately 700,000 cruise passengers sailing annually during the summer season.
 The scenery sailing along the Inside Passage and across the Gulf of Alaska is simply breathtaking.
 A northbound cruise is also a great way to get to Alaska and then travel inland either as part of an organized tour or on one's own.

-Alaska is a great destination for families that like wildlife and nature and much of the vacation is spent outdoors which most children love.
+Alaska is a great destination for families that enjoy wildlife and nature and much of the vacation is spent outdoors which most children love.
 There may have to be some adjustment in expectations depending on the age of the children traveling as there are age restrictions on some of the activities but there is plenty to keep family members of all ages happy.
 In retrospect, the only things that we would have done differently if our children had been older would have been to continue our trek as far north as the Artic Circle and we probably would have traveled inland on our own rather than as part of the ship's cruisetour.
 Overall, our entire extended family had a wonderful vacation in Alaska and I would definitely recommend it as a destination to visit with children before they grow up.

 Have you liked our Facebook page yet?
 I post articles from the blog there as well as photo albums from our travels and other travel news.
 Or, if you prefer, you can subscribe to the free RSS feed or sign up for an email subscription to keep up-to-date on our travel adventures.